 Zowie FK1

-zowie claw grip mouseEven if the Zowie name is not that famous in general, it’s well known in
+zowie claw grip mouseEven if the Zowie name is not that famous in general, it’s well known ingaming context and this company made some good mouse in the past, and then listened to gamers inputs and requests.
+The Zowie FK1 is the result of many little improvements made from previous mouse by Zowie.

 The FK1 is specifically studied for claw grip players.
 It has a symmetrical/ambidextrous shape, like many other mouse in this category, but that’s what claw-grippers usually prefer, after all.
 The large back give a good sensation on the palm contact point and overall the mouse is really comfortable.